Togohogo1-Archive/joshgone-music/docs/basic.md

 Moves a song on queue

 The playback queue is effectively 1-indexed.
 This means position 1 of the queue represents the first item in the queue, 2 the second item, and so on.
-The `move` command also supports negative indices where position -1 represents the last item in the queue, -2 the 2<sup>nd</sup> last item, ...
+The `move` command also supports negative indices where position -1 represents the last item in the queue, -2 the 2<sup>nd</sup> last item, etc.

 When a song gets moved from `origin` to `target`, `origin`[^2] does not swap places with the song at `target`[^2].
 Instead, `target` gets changed to `origin` and all songs after `target` gets pushed back one position.